 “Angel, I know you love me and you hate to see me this way.
 But I can’t share my nightmare with you yet.
 You are still much too young and also I’m not ready to talk about it.
 I promise when you are an adult and when I have enough courage to talk about it, I will share it with you.
 But not now.
 I’m sorry sweetheart.”

 So Angel had been patiently waiting for that time to come.
-Her mother’s defense for not sharing her thoughts with Angel echoed in her mind, “When I am an adult… I wonder how long I have to wait.”
+Her mother’s defense for not sharing her thoughts with Angel echoed in her mind, 'When I am an adult… I wonder how long I will have to wait.'

 Angel also wondered if her mother could ever answer an even more important question: why won’t she ever talk about my father?